jon-jacky/Piety/editors/ed.md

 The *#* character in the first column of a command indicates a comment.
 It is useful for annotating command scripts.

+In the *b* and *x* commands, the buffer name parameter can be abbreviated by providing a prefix followed by a hyphen.
+For example, the command *b key-* will switch to the buffer *keyboard.py*.
+If more than one buffer name begins with the same prefix, *ed.py* just chooses one.

 Revised March 2016